 1. Standard Neighborhood Streets

 Along standard neighborhood streets, five (5) foot wide sidewalks will be located on both sides of the road.
 These will be separated from the roadway by a tree lined parkway.
-Landscaping in these areas may be modified to address sight visibility triangles including limiting plants to no higher than three (3) feet in height.
 Sidewalks will typically parallel the roadway.